Ajbina/AMM-using-Solidity/README.md

 ## Conclusion

-This project successfully demonstrates the working of an Automatic Market Maker (AMM) using the constant product formula x * y = k.
+This project successfully demonstrates the working of an Automatic Market Maker (AMM).
 It allows swapping, providing liquidity, and withdrawing liquidity between ETH and ERC-20 tokens.